attrill20/FPLFixtureCalendar/README.md

 #### Top 10 Page

 - Use a new API to get more accurate xG stats - https://footystats.org/api/
-- Add more filters to this page e.g. by club, price range
+- Add more filters to this page e.g. by price range and position

 #### Site Changes